“WE’VE GOT THIS . . .”

 Longman helped secure the 15-14 victory that allowed Australia to remain undefeated – and on top of their Group – when after stopping one shot at goal, she instinctively thrust her left hand out to block a second – a powerful shot by the Netherlands’ Lola Moolhuijzen, a gold medal winner at the 2023 world championships, and whose father and grandfather competed in water polo at the Olympics.

-That victory instilled an even greater sense of self-belief in the Stingers, who, during the course of their Olympic campaign, won each of their three penalty shootouts; trusted rookie Sienna Hearn to step up in pressure-packed moments; stunned the reigning world and Olympic champion USA team when Palm made a killer save of her own to win the match in that game’s penalty shootout, and they remained undefeated until the gold medal match against hot shots, Spain.
+That victory instilled an even greater sense of self-belief in the Stingers, who, during the course of their Olympic campaign, won each of their three penalty shootouts; the team displayed so much faith in one another, rookie Sienna Hearn, for example, showed no fear when she stepped up during pressure-packed moments; they stunned the reigning world and Olympic champion USA team when Palm made a killer save of her own to win the match in that game’s penalty shootout, and remained undefeated until the gold medal match against hot shots, Spain.

 Longman played an important role in an Aussie sporting fairytale.
 After all, the Stingers – of which 50 percent of the players were NSWIS athletes – finished sixth at the world championships earlier in the year and were given little hope by outsiders of striking a blow in France, while their coach Bec Rippon accepted her role just eight months before the Olympics opening ceremony.